-Definition: These are activities performed by a physician or physician extender directly related to service planning: participation in a treatment team meeting or a review and approval of a service plan.
-Also, refer to Mental Health Service Plan Development.
+Definition: These are activities performed by a physician, PA, or APRN directly related to service planning: participation in a treatment team meeting or a review and approval of a service plan.
+See also 503.16.1, Mental Health Service Plan Development.